golden-garage/meteor-dev/README.md

 The meteor image is stateless and can be automatically removed when stopped by using the `--rm` docker command switch.

-Each time you use `docker run` to start Meteor without the `--rm` switch, a new container with a fresh install of Meteor is created.
+Each time you use `docker run` to start Meteor without the `--rm` switch, a new container with a fresh install of meteor is created.
 Each of these containers consumes disk space.

-You can clean up stopped containers by using `docker rm`.
+You can clean up stopped containers by using the `docker rm` command.

 References